Posted: 2/15/16 | February 15th, 2016

-Each month, we highlight one or two members on the forum.
-Today, I want to share with everyone who might not read the forums the story of one of our most active community members, Tomislav from Croatia.
+Today, I want to share to the story of one of our community members, Tomislav from Croatia.
 Tom has been traveling the world on an extreme budget ($10 USD a day) since 2008 through a variety of ingenious ways.
-While this level of austerity is not for everyone (including me), his spirit and philosophy is still amazing and I wanted to share it with you.
+While this level of austerity is not for everyone (including me), his spirit and philosophy are still amazing and I wanted to share it with you.
 Without further ado, here’s our interview:

 Nomadic Matt: Tell everyone about yourself.